torin-asakura/dream-team/wp-content/plugins/wp-graphql/docs/build-extension.md

 ---
-uri: "/docs/build-your-first-wpgraphql-extension/"
+uri: '/docs/build-your-first-wpgraphql-extension/'
-title: "Build your First WPGraphQL Extension"
+title: 'Build your First WPGraphQL Extension'
 ---

 This tutorial should be helpful for developers of any experience level, but it will be most useful for developers that have some previous experience building WordPress plugins.